create3000/x_ite/docs/_posts/components/Rendering/ClipPlane.md

 #### Warning

-- (a, b, c) value of (0, 0, 0) is forbidden since the zero vector has ambiguous direction and is thus degenerate, not defining a *plane*.
+- (a, b, c, d) value of (0, 0, 0, d) is forbidden since the zero vector has ambiguous direction and is thus degenerate, not defining a *plane*.

 ## Advice